Davey Johnson: Personal life

 Johnson was born in Orlando, Florida.
 He graduated from Alamo Heights High School in San Antonio, Texas.
 He attended Johns Hopkins University in Baltimore, as well as Texas A&M University, and graduated from Trinity University in San Antonio, Texas, in 1964, with a bachelor's degree in mathematics.

 Johnson's first marriage, to Mary Nan, ended in divorce.
 Together they had three children: David Jr., Dawn, and Andrea.

 Johnson met his second wife, Susan, in 1993 (they married the following January) while she was organizing a golf tournament for her deaf-blind son Jake and his learning center (she also specialized in working with a charity for Johns Hopkins Hospital).
 Both Davey and Susan had been married once prior, and both had dealt with health issues of offspring, an issue over which they bonded.
 Johnson's daughter, Andrea, was a nationally ranked amateur surfer in the late 1980s.
 She died in 2005 from septic shock and complications from schizophrenia.
 In 2011, Susan's son (Davey's stepson) Jake died from pneumonia at age 34.

 Johnson co-wrote Bats, a diary of the Mets' 1985 season, with longtime sportswriter Peter Golenbock.
 It was released early in 1986.
 After the Mets captured the World Series title in October 1986, Davey and Golenbock added another chapter about that season for the paperback edition, published in early 1987.

 In 2018, Davey Johnson, alongside Erik Sherman, wrote his autobiography, My Wild Ride in Baseball and Beyond, with the proceeds going to his wife Susan's nonprofit organization, Support Our Scholars.

 In 2021, Davey Johnson was treated in a hospital after contracting COVID-19, but recovered.

 Death

+Davey Johnson Patch wore to honor the late Mets Manager.

 Johnson died at a hospital in Sarasota, Florida, on September 5, 2025.
 He was 82.